COVID-19 - Homeless self-assessment and advice

 If, you feel unsafe at home, and feel you have no choice but to leave home immediately (eg: fear of violence).
 You must seek help right away.

-For more advice and support from the Housing Options service, complete the assessment form which is in the Related Content section.
+For more advice and support from the Housing Options service, complete the assessment form.

 Once the completed form has been received, you will be contacted within 5 working days.